 The choice is vast and that’s not counting the coves and hidden inlets that abound on Nevis.

-She’ll also tell you about colonial architecture, bargaining in Charlestown market and where to find the best art galleries.
+They'll also tell you about colonial architecture, bargaining in Charlestown market and where to find the best art galleries.

 Out of town, our experts recommend taking a guided nature walk, hiring mountain bikes or scooters and touring around the beautiful Botanical Gardens - or visiting an old sugar plantation like the Hamilton Estate with its colonial ruins and fantastic views of Charlestown and St Kitts.